Niigata 3rd district

 Niigata 3rd District (新潟県第3区, Niigata-ken dai-san-ku) is an electoral district of the Japanese House of Representatives, the lower house of the National Diet.
-The district was created as part of the move from mult-member districts to single-member districts in the House of Representatives.
+The district was created as part of the move from multi-member districts to single-member districts in the House of Representatives.

-Areas Covered
+Areas covered

-Current District
+Current district

 As of 2 February 2023, the areas covered by this district are as follows: